malfoyslastname/character-card-spec-v2/README.md

 # Character Card V2: Explainer (First draft)

-**UPDATE May 8th 2023: New fields added: spec version, tags, creator, character version, extensions**
+**UPDATE May 8th 2023:**
+- New fields added: spec version, tags, creator, character version, extensions.
+- [V2 spec](./spec_v2.md) written.
+It is much more concise than the explainer.

 ## Repository map